Building your site manually is a recipe for underperformance and frustration. It’s time to automate your blog.

 Examples of IFTTT applets for bloggers:

-- Set up an RSS feed that’ll send content into your Evernote or Pocket account for content curation.
+- Set up an RSS feed that’ll send content to your Evernote or Pocket account for content curation.

 - Back up all of your blog posts.